 Activity Center - Watch demonstrations of historic cooking (Closed 1-1:30pm)

 Mini Maize Maze - Kids wander through a maze that is tall enough to present a challenge, but low enough that parents can give them guidance

-CORNival Games - Participate in a variety of corn-inspired games: Konk a Crow, Ring a Cob, Cornhole Challenge, Corn Run and Find the Golden Kernel
+CORNival Games - Participate in a variety of corn-inspired games: Konk a Crow, Ring a Cob, Corn Run, and a Mini Cornhole Tournament

-Make-Your-Own Scarecrow - Use your imagination and design a one-of-a-kind scarecrow, then take a picture
+Make-Your-Own Scarecrow - Design a one-of-a-kind scarecrow, then take a picture with your creation

 Three Sisters Sorting - Don’t spill the beans, but have fun sorting them by type, size, and color

 Make a Cornhusk Doll - Create a doll from cornhusks, a longtime Iroquois tradition